Books4Languages/PressBooks-TinyMCE-Formats/README.md

 ## Requirements
+This is a plugin for Wordpress (tested on 4.3)

-This plugin uses some styles from PressBooks, thus you should have installed and activated this plugin (tested on 2.4.2).
+This plugin uses some styles from PressBooks, thus you should have installed and activated this plugin (tested on 2.4.5).

-If you are using the Restriction option for the content from the box, you should have installed pippinsplugins/Restrict-Content-Pro
+If you are using the Restriction option for the content from the box, you should have installed pippinsplugins/Restrict-Content-Pro (tested on 2.x.x)

 ## Installation